Identifiability of interaction kernels in mean-field equations of interacting particles

 \subsection{Nonparametric regression in practice}

-In computational practice, suppose we are given data $u(x,t)$ on $\R\times [0,T]$ on discrete space mesh grids, we find a minimizer of the loss functional by least squares as in Remark \ref{rmk:MLE_radial}.
-We review only those fundamental elements and we refer to \cite{lang2020learning} for more details.
+In computational practice, the data is on discrete space mesh grids, and our goal is to find a minimizer of the loss functional by least squares as in Remark \ref{rmk:MLE_radial}.
+We review only those fundamental elements, and we refer to \cite{LangLu22} for more details.

-We first select a set of adaptive-to-data basis functions from the data-based measure $\rhoT$, guided by the function space of learning (either $L^2(\rhoT)$ or $L^2(\mX)$ to avoid a singular normal matrix.
-The starting point is to find the measure $\rhoT$ using \eqref{eq:rhoavg} on a fine mesh (the mesh that $u$ is defined on) and obtain its support.
-Let $\{r_i\}_{i = 0}^n$ be a uniform partition of the support set $\mX$ and denote the width of each interval as $\Delta r$.
+First, we select a set of data-adaptive basis functions in $L^2_{\rhoT}$ or $L^2(\mX)$ to avoid a singular normal matrix.
+The starting point is to approximate empirically the measure $\rhoT$ in \eqref{eq:rhoavg} from data and to obtain its support $\mX$.
+Let $\{r_i\}_{i = 0}^n$ be a uniform partition of $\mX$ and denote the width of each interval as $\Delta r$.
 They provide the knots for the B-spline basis functions of $\mH$.
 Here we use piecewise constant basis functions to facilitate the rest discussions, that is, $ \mH = \mathrm{span}\{\phi_1, \dots, \phi_n\},\text{ with } \phi_i(r) = \mathbf{1}_{[r_{i-1},r_i]}(r)$.
-One may also use other partitions, for example, a partition with uniform probability for all intervals, as well as other basis functions, such as higher degree B-splines (often depending on the regularity of the true kernel) or weighted orthogonal polynomials (which are global basis functions).
+One may also use other partitions, for example, a partition with uniform probability for all intervals, as well as other basis functions, such as higher degree B-splines or weighted orthogonal polynomials.